fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/combination-charts-net.md

 Now, let's learn how to create a 3D single y-axis combination chart with the same data.
 The code remains the same as that of the above chart.
 The only difference is instead of instantiating a 2D chart you have to instantiate a 3D chart.

-Create a `mscombi3d.aspx.cs` and refer to the code below:
+Create a `CombinationChart.aspx.cs` and refer to the code below:

 ```csharp
 using FusionCharts.DataEngine;